-So let's have a look at what ranking factors to consider in 2020, and what ranking myths to leave
+So let's have a look at what ranking factors to consider in 2023, and what ranking myths to leave behind.

 Domain age and registration length.

 Domain age has been considered a ranking factor for quite a long time.
 This consideration was making webmasters hunt for old domains in the hope to benefit from their weight.
 Moreover, Domain names with a lengthier period of registrations were believed to look more legitimate in Google's eyes.
 This belief probably emerged thanks to one of the old Google patents